What'sNEW September - December 2015

 09 Jan 2024: A Brief History of Earth, by Andrew H. Knoll, Custom House, 27 Apr 2021.

 Sea Lilies on Ancient Mars pdf | docx.
-This two-page paper was prepared for presentation at SSoCIA 2020 in Oxford MS, 26-29 Mar.
-The conference was cancelled because of the coronavirus epidemic.
+This two-page paper was prepared for presentation at the SSoCIA conference in Oxford MS, 26-29 Mar 2020.
+The meeting was cancelled because of the coronavirus pandemic.

-Opportunity:Microscopic Imager:Sol 029: raw image with legend from NASA | local copy | with pointer.
+Opportunity:Microscopic Imager:Sol 029: (link expired) raw image with legend from NASA | local copy | with pointer.
 This example shows a blueberry on Mars with a seam like a peach has.

 03 Jun 2017: ...an ancient, habitable lake environment ...for tens of thousands to tens of millions of years....